 Ben Stewart was elected MLA for Westside-Kelowna in 2009 and 2013.
 He was then elected MLA for Kelowna-West in 2018 and 2020.
 He currently serves as the Official Opposition Critic for Transportation and Infrastructure.

-Mr. Stewart previously served as Minister of Agriculture, Minister of Community and Rural Development (Municipal Affairs) and Minister of Citizens’ Services.
-In October of 2013, Stewart was appointed British Columbia’s Special Representative in Asia to act as the province’s official on-the-ground representative to further strengthen BC’s government-to-government relationships in China, Japan, Korea, India and Southeast Asia.
+Stewart previously served as Official Opposition Critic for Housing.
+He also served as Minister of Citizen Services and Multiculturalism, Minister of Agriculture, Minister of Community and Rural Development (Municipal Affairs), appointed to the Treasury Board, and Government Whip.
+In October of 2013, Stewart was appointed British Columbia’s Special Representative in Asia to act as the province’s official on-the-ground representative to further strengthen B.C.’s government-to-government relationships in China, Japan, Korea, India, and Southeast Asia.

 The Stewart family has farmed continuously in Kelowna since 1908.
-Having grown up in Kelowna, Ben has farmed vineyards and a diverse mixture of orchards and tree fruits with his family for over 40 years and is regarded as a pioneer of today’s premium wine industry.
+Having grown up in Kelowna, Ben Stewart has farmed vineyards and a diverse mixture of orchards and tree fruits with his family for over 40 years and is regarded as a pioneer of today’s premium wine industry.

-In 1989, he founded and built Quails’ Gate into one of Canada’s leading estate wineries.
+In 1989, he founded and built Quail’s Gate into one of Canada’s leading estate wineries.
 Later, under his leadership as chair of VQA Canada, the organization successfully resolved a significant number of National and International Trademark and Trade issues.

-Ben lives in West Kelowna and has three children and five grandchildren.
+Stewart lives in West Kelowna and has three children and five grandchildren.